agascoig/MinimalFFT.jl/README.md

 | FFTW | 1 << 22 | 53.092 ms |
 | MinimalFFT | 1 << 22 | 47.414 ms |

 (Both FFTW and MinimalFFT are running on one thread only.
 ComplexF64 is the data type.)

+### Benchmark Procedure

 ```
-Benchmark Procedure:

 using MinimalFFT, BenchmarkTools
 N=1<<20;x=randn(N)+1.0im*randn(N);
 P=plan_fft(x);